rusik69/artifactory-replication/README.md

 # artifactory-replication
-ARTIFACTORY_TYPE: "binary" for binary artifacts replication, "docker" for docker images
+ARTIFACT_TYPE: "binary" for binary artifacts replication, "docker" for docker images

 # env variables for docker registry to docker registry replication:
 SOURCE_REGISTRY: source docker registry to sync from